spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/4-kinesis/1-simple-producer-consumer.md

 The Spring team currently maintains the Spring Cloud Stream Kinesis binder with the help of community contributions.
 You can read more about the binder implementation at [spring-cloud/spring-cloud-stream-binder-aws-kinesis](https://github.com/spring-cloud/spring-cloud-stream-binder-aws-kinesis).

-In this walk-through, though, we will review a simple use-case to showcase how the Kinesis binder can be used with Spring Cloud Stream.
+In this walk-through, though, we review a simple use case to showcase how the Kinesis binder can be used with Spring Cloud Stream.

 ## Prerequisite

-The only requirement for the demonstration is the "Access Key", "Secret Key", and "Region" credentials, which can be gathered from your AWS account.
+The only requirement for the demonstration is the `Access Key`, `Secret Key`, and `Region` credentials, which you can gather from your AWS account.

-Alternatively, if you decide to run the applications directly as AWS EC2 instances, you do not need to explicitly provide any of these credentials.
+Alternatively, if you decide to run the applications directly as AWS EC2 instances, you need not explicitly provide any of these credentials.
 They are automatically discovered and autoconfigured while bootstrapping.

 ## Applications

-As for the sample producer and consumer applications, you can clone the repository at [spring-cloud-dataflow-samples/kinesisdemo](https://github.com/spring-cloud/spring-cloud-dataflow-samples/tree/master/dataflow-website/recipes/kinesisdemo) to follow along with the sample walk-through.
+As for the sample producer and consumer applications, you can clone the repository at [spring-cloud-dataflow-samples/kinesisdemo](https://github.com/spring-cloud/spring-cloud-dataflow-samples/tree/master/dataflow-website/recipes/kinesisdemo) to follow along with this sample walk-through.

-We will start with a simple producer that simply generates a new random UUID every two seconds.
+We start with a simple producer that generates a new random UUID every two seconds.
-Each of the generated UUID payloads are published to a Kinesis stream, and the sample consumer bound to the same Kinesis stream will consume the payload and log it as a result.
+Each of the generated UUID payloads are published to a Kinesis stream, and the sample consumer bound to the same Kinesis stream consumes the payload and logs it as a result.

-Let's review the producer and consumer's application code:
+The following listings show the producer and consumer's application code:

 <!--TABS-->